MaykonMorais/email-worker-compose/README.md

 # email-sender-compose :mailbox:

-email-sender-compose is a complete example of a application with multiples services in docker.
-This application have some nice components:
+email-sender-compose is a complete example of an application with multiples services in docker.
+This application has some nice components:

-* **Web Server**: Configured with nginx to provide pages and to create a layer that directs clients request to the appropriate backend server (reverse proxy).
+* **Web Server**: Configured with nginx to provide pages and to create a layer that directs clients' requests to the appropriate backend server (reverse proxy).
-* **Database**: Postgres - used for just to store simple messages.
+* **Database**: Postgres - used just to store simple messages.
 * **Workers**: Used for capture messages from service queue and send them.
-* **Queue management**: With redis it was possible to create a queue service that provide messages to workers.
+* **Queue management**: With redis it was possible to create a queue service that provides messages to workers.
-* **Main application**: It's a little backend server that comunicate with database service and send messages to queue service.
+* **Main application**: It's a little backend server that communicates with database service and sends messages to queue service.

 <p align=center style="margin: 40px 0;">